-The Plan is a defined contribution plan which provides eligible employees, upon completion of a probationary period, the opportunity to make pretax and/or after-tax contributions, in specific percentages, within guidelines established by the Company.
-Certain participants are auto enrolled 30 days after first becoming eligible to participate in the Plan in the amount of a 2% or 4% contribution of their compensation on a pretax basis, based on the facility in which the participant is employed.
+The Plan is a defined contribution plan which provides eligible employees, upon completion of the required service period, the opportunity to make contributions on a pretax basis and/or in the form of a designated Roth contribution, in specific percentages, within guidelines established by the Company.
+Participants are auto enrolled 30 days after first becoming eligible to participate in the Plan in the amount of a 4% contribution of their compensation on a pretax basis.
 This deemed election will remain in effect until such time as the participant elects to change the percentage of compensation deferred to the Plan.
-If a participant is automatically enrolled or affirmatively elects to defer a portion of eligible earnings less than 8% or 20%, based on the facility in which the participant is employed, the participant's deferral percentage will automatically be increased by 1% each year, unless the participant opts out of such increase or the participant's deferral percentage has been increased to 8% or 20% of their compensation, based on the facility in which the participant is employed.
+If a participant is automatically enrolled or affirmatively elects to defer a portion of eligible earnings less than 20%, the participant's deferral percentage will automatically be increased by 1% each year, unless the participant opts out of such increases or the participant's deferral percentage has been increased to 20% of their compensation.
 Participant contributions are immediately fully vested and may be divided at the participant's discretion among the various investment options from 1% to 100%, with no limit on the number of options selected.
 A participant may elect to change the percentage of compensation to be contributed each pay period; any such changes shall be effective on the next pay period.